arc42/docs.arc42.org-site/_pages/section-7.md

 ##### Motivation

-_&lt; insert describtion of motivation or explanation in text form>_
+_&lt; insert description of motivation or explanation in text form>_

 ##### (optional) Quality and/or Performance Features

-_&lt; optionally insert describtion quality or performance features >_
+_&lt; optionally insert description quality or performance features >_

 ##### Mapping